Anthropic’s Transparency Hub

 Software Integration GuidanceSee our Developer Documentation

-ModalitiesClaude Sonnet 4.6 can understand both text (including voice dictation) and image inputs, engaging in conversation, analysis, coding, and creative tasks.
-Claude can output text, including text-based artifacts, diagrams, and audio via text-to-speech.
+ModalitiesClaude Opus 5 can understand both text (including voice dictation) and image inputs, engaging in conversation, analysis, coding, and creative tasks.
+Claude can output text, including text-based artifacts, and diagrams.

-Knowledge Cutoff DateClaude Sonnet 4.6 has a knowledge cutoff date of May 2025.
-This means the models’ knowledge base is most extensive and reliable on information and events up to May 2025.
+Knowledge Cutoff DateClaude Opus 5 has a knowledge cutoff date of May 2026.
+This means the models’ knowledge base is most extensive and reliable on information and events up to May 2026.

-Software and Hardware Used in DevelopmentCloud computing resources from Amazon Web Services and Google Cloud Platform, supported by development frameworks including PyTorch, JAX, and Triton.
+Software and Hardware Used in DevelopmentCloud computing resources from Amazon Web Services, Google Cloud Platform and Microsoft Azure, supported by development frameworks including PyTorch, JAX, and Triton.

-Testing Methods and ResultsBased on our assessments, we have decided to deploy Claude Sonnet 4.6 under the ASL-3 Standard.
+Testing Methods and ResultsBased on our assessments, we deployed Claude Opus 5 with ASL-3 protections, treating it as having CB-1 capabilities.
+Autonomy threat model 1 is applicable to Claude Opus 5.
 See below for select safety evaluation summaries.

-The following are summaries of key safety evaluations from our Claude Sonnet 4.6 system card.
+The following are summaries of key safety evaluations from our Claude Opus 5 system card.
 Additional evaluations were conducted as part of our safety process; for our complete publicly reported evaluation results, please refer to the full system card.

 RSP Evaluations